DavidRC-Projects/Fjones-Personal-Training/README.md

 #### First Time Visitor Goals

-* I want to be able to learn about the personal trainers qualifications and experience so that i can assess their expertise and find the right trainer for me.
+* I want to be able to learn about the personal trainers experience and what they offer so that i can assess their expertise and find the right trainer for me.
 * I want to view testimonials to gauge the effectiveness of the personal trainer.
 * I want to see a list of availiable services and pricing to work out my budget.
 * I want to be able to view the trainers social media links to learn more about their sessions and training philosophy.